 M&W Custom Trombones began in 2014 with co-owners, Michael McLemore and Matthew Walker, two highly specialized craftsmen who had met while building the original Greenhoe instruments in Jackson Wisconsin, prior to it's closing in 2012.

-Not satisfied with simply re-creating a previously existing brand, they newly designed and developed M&W Custom Trombones incorporating ideas and concepts that had not been previously utilized.
+Not satisfied with simply re-creating a previously existing brand, M&W Custom Trombones were newly deigned and developed by incorporating ideas and concepts that had not been previously utilized.
 Designed to produce the characteristic sound of classic American orchestral trombones, M&W Custom Trombones are engineered and crafted with the finest tolerance specifications in the industry.
 Every part of an M&W is fit with extreme precision, allowing the player to easily project their ideas and energy as a musician.
 While initially offering large bore orchestral instruments, then alto and medium bore trombones, M&W has most recently unveiled their small bore "jazz" trombone using the same ideas and concepts of exceptional quality, extreme precision, and ease of response to it's newer instruments.

-M&W is now solely owned and crafted by Matthew Walker.
+M&W is owned and crafted by Matthew Walker.

 Matthew Walker was born and raised in the city of Dubbo, New South Wales, Australia.
 He began playing trombone at 9 years of age, and moved to Sydney to finish school at the Sydney Conservatorium of Music High School at the age of 16.
 At age 21, while working towards his Bachelors Degree at the Conservatorium, he won the position of Principal Bass Trombone with the Australian Opera and Ballet Orchestra, resident orchestra of the Sydney Opera House, which he occupied for 16 years.
 His performance resume also includes many of Australia's professional orchestras and Jazz Big Bands, as well as the Hong Kong Philharmonic and Milwaukee Symphony Orchestra.